Approaches to the Study of Nationalism in India: Nationalist, Imperialist, Marxist, and Subaltern

 1. Marginalized Voices:

-– The term “subaltern” originally refers to those who are socially, politically, and economically marginalized.
-In the Indian context, subaltern studies focus on bringing to light the experiences and perspectives of groups such as peasants, tribal communities, lower castes, women, and other marginalized populations.
+– “Subaltern” refers to people who are socially, politically, and economically left out.
+In India, this includes peasants, tribal communities, lower castes, women, and other groups.

 2. Colonial and Postcolonial Critique: